Polymer/old-docs-site/app/2.0/docs/tools/build-for-production.md

 * Want to customize your build(s) without using the Polymer CLI
 * Need to run your source code through custom optimizers/processors before, after, or during your build
 * Need to hook additional work into any part of the build process

+You can use the `polymer-build` tools with a task runner like [gulp](http://gulpjs.com/).
+Here's an [example gulpfile.js](https://github.com/PolymerElements/generator-polymer-init-custom-build/blob/master/generators/app/gulpfile.js
+) that uses the `polymer-build` library.

 For detailed information on `polymer-build`, see the [`polymer-build` README](https://github.com/Polymer/polymer-build).